-- 7. Rotate the ball valve on the catalyst manifold to the open position to relieve catalyst pressure to the supply jug. - 8.
-Close the ball valve at the quick disconnect end of the resin hose assembly.

-9. Disconnect the current resin hose assembly from the gun assembly and clean the quick disconnect fittings with solvent.
+- 6. Release the pressure in the gel coat accumulator by pushing a small dull rod (such as an Allen wrench) into the top of the accumulator charging valve. - Rotate the ball valve on the catalyst manifold to the open position; this will relieve catalyst pressure to the supply jug as the air motor is operated to release or connect to a color pump. - 8.
+Close the ball valve at the quick disconnect end of the resin hose assembly. - 9.
+Disconnect the current resin hose assembly (or color) from the gun assembly and clean the quick disconnect fittings with solvent.

-Note It is important to keep the quick disconnect fittings clean so that the O-ring in the female quick disconnect does not become damaged and leak.
+Note It is important to keep the quick disconnect fittings clean so that the O-ring the female quick disconnect does not become damaged and leak.

-- 10. Connect the desired gelcoat hose assembly to the gun assembly and open the ball valve at the quick disconnect end of the gelcoat hose. - 11.
-Push up on the sleeve holding the coupling half-shells in place and remove the half-shells from the rod ends. - 12.
-Loosen the two clamp bolt assemblies by turning counterclockwise. - 13.
+- 10. Connect the gelcoat hose assembly for the new color to the gun assembly and open the ball valve at the quick disconnect end of the gelcoat hose. - 11.
+Push up on the sleeve holding the coupling half shells in place and remove the coupling half shells from the rod ends. - 12.
+Turn the two clamp bolt assemblies counterclockwise to loosen. - 13.
 Slide the carriage assembly to the approximate center of the desired fluid section and align the shafts.

-Note The air motor or fluid section shaft may need to be moved up or down to allow proper alignment.
+Note The air motor shaft or fluid section shaft may need to be moved up or down to allow proper alignment.